Azure/fta-internalbusinessapps/appmodernization/containers/articles/acs-engine-deploy-k8-iaas.md

 This walkthrough is a streamlined compilation of the Microsoft Azure Container Service Engine documentation hosted on GitHub [here](https://github.com/Azure/acs-engine), to help facilitate a POC.

 ## Prerequisites
 This POC will utilize the Azure CLI to make the experience as similar as possible whether you are using a Windows or Linux system.
-For Windows 10 systems, the Microsoft Windows Subsystem for Linux (WSL) will need to installed.
+For Windows 10 systems, the Microsoft Windows Subsystem for Linux (WSL) will need to be installed.
 WSL will provide native tools, such as SSH support, and will limit the use of requiring additional tools to interact with the Docker/Kubernetes cluster.
 * [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) ( Only if using Windows 10 )
 * [Azure CLI 2.0](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) ( If using the Windows Subsystem for Linux, please follow the installation instructions for the Debian/Ubuntu version located [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-apt?view=azure-cli-latest) )
 * Install the kubectl binary via curl.
 Follow the Linux tab on the instructions [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-binary-via-curl).